 3.1.2 Coefficient of variation

-Estimation of components of genetic parameters of variation for yield and its attributes exhibited a wide range of variation for the character studies (Table 1 and 2).
-Result indicated that the value of phenotypic coefficient of variations were of higher in magnitude than that of genotypic coefficient of variation for all the characters showing that the environment had an important role in influencing the expression of the characters.
+Estimation of components of genetic parameters of variation for yield and its attributes exhibited a wide range of variation for the character studies (Tables 1 and 2).
+Result indicated that the value of phenotypic coefficient of variation was of higher in magnitude than that of genotypic coefficient of variation for all the characters showing that the environment had an important role in influencing the expression of the characters.

 3.1.2.1 Phenotypic coefficient of variations (PCV)